Inotila/by_ino_ati/README.md

 ## Testing

 Through out the design process I did user tests with 5 individuals.
-These Test were a set of goals/intstructions for the users to achieve in order to see whether; the app navigation was clear, the intention of the app was clear, whether all features of the app worked, and to achieve general feed back on th UI and UX.
+These Test were a set of tasks which had an acceptance criteria for the users to achieve in order to see whether; to generally see if all the project issues were completed, the app navigation was clear, the intention of the app was clear, whether all features of the app worked, and to achieve general feed back on th UI and UX.

 ### User test

 According to the feedback my users gave me the navigation of the application was simple to understand and navigate, and furthermore the understood what the intention of the app was from the momment they landed on the home page.
-Userwere asked to sign up, like a post and comment on a post.
+User were asked to sign up, like a post and comment on a post.
 Furthermore, they were tasked with editing and then deleting a post which they did successfully.
 The users said they enjoyed the app and that it was a very similar experience to social media which made it relatable but with less distraction.

 I too did these manual test to ensure that the apps features works as expected. and below are the results: